Vyral/mark-adams/_posts/2020-06-09-q-why-is-homeownership-better-than-renting.md

 {% include youtube.html %}

-Now is a great time to stop renting and become a homeowner.
-Here’s why.
+<p style="text-align:center">Now is a great time to stop renting and become a homeowner.
+Here’s why.</p>

 When you own a home, you enjoy certain advantages that renters don’t get.
 Here are the top five reasons to buy your own home instead of renting: